broadinstitute/epi-wdl-workshop/README.md

 ```
 *Note:* If you're running this command **on Windows command line**,
 please replace `$PWD` with `%cd%` and remove `\` at the end.
-You will also have to copy and paste each of the above 2 lines
+You will also have to copy and paste each of the above lines
-into the same command line.
+into the same line.

 Here, `broad-epi-wdl-workshop` is the name of the Google cloud project
 for the workshop.
 Please change it to your own project when you
 start submitting your own workflows.

 `/example/Alignment.wdl` and `/example/alignment.inputs.json`
-are the paths to the WDL and workflow inputs inside the Docker
+are the paths to the WDL and workflow inputs *inside* the Docker
 container.

-While technically not required for the examples,
+While technically not required for the example,
 `-v $PWD:/workflow:ro` says that you're mounting the
 current working directory into `/workflow` directory
 inside the container in read-only mode.